nus-cs2103-AY2021S1/tp/docs/team/joven-heng.md

     that the priority was changed.
 Hence, I decided on this rectangular implementation.
     * Secondly, the actual implementation involved tweaking the fxml files in `PersonCard`.
 It was not as simple as just adding a single rectangle into the `PersonCard` field or a list.
     This is because the rectangle is immutable and would not change size based on the size of the GUI.
 There were many workarounds for this which involved implementing a new rectangle class.
-But I realised that one can just extend the personcard with a region followed by a `HBox`, and coloring the `Hbox`.
+But I realised that one can just extend the personcard with a region followed by a `HBox`, and coloring the `HBox`.
 This ensures that the priority indicator rectangle would change size based on the size of the GUI.
     * Lastly, I wanted to tie this in with another feature that my teammate did since our UI still looked like the basic AB3 UI.
     Hence, I decided to change the color of the priority indicator when we are in a different archived list, making it easier for one to realise that they are in a different list intuitively.